Article

 14. Enhanced Marketing

 Intranet analytics best practices include collecting relevant internal data to measure how various strategies are working internally.
-It also makes sense to collect data around marketing results externally since the company intranet was introduced.
+It also makes sense to collect data around marketing results externally since the company intranet was introduced, utilizing tools to track and report on performance against goals.

 For social advocacy, metrics like website clicks generated from social media shares, engagement based on that content (likes, comments, re-shares), and leads generated from a specific piece of shared content are equally instructive.
 These results will lead to an overall increase in marketing because of a company intranet.
 To measure its success, consider tracking these intranet metrics: